mlbowser/journal2020/content/Journal_2020.md

 the first image links to a different image on Arctos, I think likely related to Arctos’ data loss and/or subsequent upgrade this year.
 Also, I should add citations for all specimens related to this article.

+# November

+## Sunday, November 1

+I formatted and posted articles from May 22–29.

 # Appendixes